johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Ato control/Readme.md

 ![Screenshot 2023-09-09 194133](https://github.com/johnmholmes/Aquarium_Monitor_V2/assets/60571002/51f80b5c-c712-4b7b-85b5-c293fd5585b9)

 There are also some 3 wire version available but finding a good example on using them seems very hard to find.
+The ones I got had different colours compared to some i seen on the ebay listing.

    1. Version 2 was the first pubished version which was working but I was not happy with it.
    2. Version 3 has been changed so that it only uses 2 topics to send out the current state of the Sump ad the ATO barrel. it still controls the ato pump on pin 5 for 10 secods.
 I will be creating the flow changes as well and add them to the relevent folder in the next few days.
 This will also need a change to be made for the display module to use the new mqtt payloads.
 The new module is being tested now to check for bugs.